Redland Genealogical Society

 The Branch newsletter, the Redland Researcher is produced quarterly and is available free to financial members.
 Each issue is available for casual purchase at $3.00.
 It contains executive and meeting details, notes from the editors, members’ stories, interest group details, recent acquisitions for the library, members' interests, web research data and where to get your certificates.
 It is also swapped with other organisations, both local and overseas.

 The Branch has begun a long term project to research burials at the Peel Island Lazaret cemetery, for which incomplete records exist.
 The research for the period from 1907 to 1940 is complete.
 Research for the period 1940-1959 is continuing through contact with known patients and staff, or their descendants.
 However, restrictions on publishing any outputs of the project have been applied by Queensland Health.

-The Branch promotes genealogy by having displays at events such as Scottish Sunday at Whepstead House, Heritage Week, Seniors Week, the Seniors Expo, the Queensland Highland Gathering, the Celtic day at Ormiston House, and any ethnic fairs or Cultural events held in our area.
+The Branch promotes genealogy by having displays at events such a Scottish Sunday at Whepstead House, Heritage Week, Seniors Week, the Seniors Expo, the Queensland Highland Gathering, the Celtic day at Ormiston House, and any ethnic fairs or cultural events held in our area.
 Our genealogy tutors work in conjunction with U3A and also lecture at hospitals, schools and retirement villages.

 Postal Address: Redland Genealogical Society, PO Box 605, Cleveland Qld 4163

 President: Helen Veivers Ph: (07) 3206 3760 & Email: firstname.lastname@example.org

 Secretary: Dianne Smith Ph: (07) 3286 9455 & Email: email@example.com

 Vice President: Kevin Hughes: Ph: (07) 3824 3533 & Email: firstname.lastname@example.org